AldyDPP/Tucil2_13522022/README.md

 ```

 5. The constraints for the input file are: p must be an integer larger than 1, x<sub>i</sub> and y<sub>i</sub> are real numbers, t must be a non negative integer, x<sub>1</sub> < x<sub>2</sub> and y<sub>1</sub> < y<sub>2</sub>.
 Inputs that do not fit these constraints will also cause the program to display an error message and close.
+6. The input file must be directly inside either the `src` folder or the `test` folder
-6. The first and last points will be the start and endpoints of the Bezier Curve respectively.
+7. The first and last points will be the start and endpoints of the Bezier Curve respectively.
-7. Make sure you check out all the fun facts about Bezier Curves!
+8. Make sure you check out all the fun facts about Bezier Curves!